carlosmarte23/bootcamp-fullstack-js/02-react/notes.md

 To improve the user experience, I added a loading state to indicate when jobs are being fetched and an empty state for cases where no results match the current filters.
 I also improved the Pagination component by disabling the previous and next controls when the user is on the first or last page, including a dedicated CSS module class for the disabled state.

 🟢 Completed on December 18th, 2025.

+## Exercises (Improving the app)

+### 1. Clear filters button

+#### 1.1 Dont show when no filters are applied

+- Use a function or helper to check if any filters are applied
+- Use conditional rendering to hide the button when no filters are applied

+#### Solution: